ProjectLiejan/ProjectLiejan/README.md

 </p>

 <p align="center">
   Heya there, I'm Liejan Lawrsel Luengo, A software and web developer.
 I make projects for fun while learning them.
-While you're here, why not check out some of my projects :) <br>
+While you're here, why not check out some of my projects :) <br> <hr>
   For the past years I have been developing my project called <a href="https://liefos.netlify.app/">liefOS</a> (Liejan's Fluid OS), A virtual mobile operating system with very unique features, check it out on the project website at <a href="https://liefos.netlify.app/">https://liefos.netlify.app/</a> or the project <a href="https://liejan.netlify.app/">GitHub</a>!
 </p>